LazeMSS/OctoPrint-UICustomizer/README.md

 ![](extras/responsive.png)
 A [OctoPrint](https://github.com/foosel/OctoPrint) plugin that allows you to customize the look and feel of the user interface.
 It also features a lot of other fixes and improvements:
+* Themes/skins - choose between 6 themes and more are coming soon
 * Customize tabs: Change icon, labels, order, show/hide
 * Change width of the columns
 * Sort the order to icons in the menu bar (top icons)